Laura Moseley is the Curator of the Women’s Art Collection and the Founder of Common Threads Press.

-Laura has a BA and MA in History of Art, specialising in historical and contemporary craft practices, and has worked freelance with arts and cultural organisations including the Association for Art History, the Royal School of Needlework and Norwich Castle Museum on projects related to art and craft history and its intersections with community and activism.
+Laura has a BA and MA in History of Art, specialising in historical and contemporary craft practices, and has worked freelance with arts and cultural organisations including MoMu Antwerp, the Royal School of Needlework and Kettle’s Yard on projects related to art and craft history and its intersections with community and activism.

 Currently based in Cambridge, Laura gives talks and works on projects around visual art and craft.